TrueeGritt/software-tester-portfolio/README.md

 ## About me

 Tobi Belewu is a Skilled Senior Software QA Engineer with 4 years of experience in manual and automated testing, test planning, test case design and test processes at Interswitch LTD and SpringRock Group.
-She is accustomed to working in a complex, project-based environment and has Multifaceted experience in QA software testing, functionality testing, Regression Testing and user-acceptance testing.
+She has worked in various industries such as ecommerce, Fintech, Financial, Health care, Banking e.t.c She is accustomed to working in a complex, project-based environment and has Multifaceted experience in QA software testing, Web and mobile Testing, API Testing, System Testing, functionality testing, Regression Testing and user-acceptance testing.
 A quick learner, problem-solver, detail-oriented, result-oriented and employs these skills to achieve consistently timely results.

 What she does :
-Quality Assurance Engineer | QA Manuel Tester | QA Automation Tester
+Quality Assurance Engineer | QA Manual Tester | QA Automation Engineer

 ## Skills

   * Manual and Automation Testing (Postman, Katalon, Selenium)
+  * Mobile and web testing
   * Review and define workflows
+  * Integrating test cases to the bitbucket pipeline
   * Problem-solving
   * Analytical skills
   * Risk Analysis